Glen Ogle lies in a particularly scenic area of Stirlingshire, 2 miles (3.22 km) northwest of the village of Lochearnhead.

 From Loch Earn, head west on the A85 till you get to the junction of the A84.
 There’s a village shop on the junction which is the last shop you’ll see on this route till you get to Killin, so if you haven’t already packed food and drinks you might consider popping in to stock up.

-One point to note about the start of the trail is that it heads upwards quite steeply in a zigzag so it’s hard going, but once you get to the top you’ll find the remainder of the route is level until you get to the commercial forest at the opposite end of Glen Ogle.
+One point to note about the start of the trail is that it heads upwards quite steeply in a zigzag so it’s hard going, but once you get to the top you’ll find the remainder of the route is level until you get to the commercial forest at the opposite end of the glen.

 If you’re not familiar with Sustrans I recommend taking a look at the Sustrans website which has all the information you need to plan a fabulous cycling holiday in Scotland, and also take a look at the OS Maps website which has detailed Sustrans routes that you can print out.